telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/configuration/extending-report-designer.md

 ---
 title: Extending Report Designer
 page_title: Extending Report Designer at a Glance
-description: Learn how to make the Telerik Reporting Standalone Designer recognize custom CLR public methods and properties to be used as User functions and ObjectDataSources.
+description: "Learn how to make the Telerik Reporting Standalone Designer recognize custom CLR public methods and properties to be used as User functions and ObjectDataSources."
 slug: telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/configuration/extending-report-designer
 tags: extending,report,designer
 published: True